reactiveui/website/input/docs/handbook/commands/index.md

 LoadUsers = ReactiveCommand.CreateFromTask(LoadUsersAsync);

 // Update the UI with a new value when users are loaded.
-// ToProperty extension method allows us to subscribe
+// ToProperty extension method allows us to subscribe to
-// to LoadUsers Observable, update our OAPH and notify
+// LoadUsers Observable, update our OAPH and notify the UI
-// the UI that the value of Users property has changed.
+// that the value of Users property has changed.
-LoadUsers.ObserveOn(RxApp.MainThreadScheduler)
+_users = LoadUsers.ToProperty(
-    .ToProperty(this, x => x.Users, out _users);
+    this, x => x.Users, RxApp.MainThreadScheduler
+);

 // Here we subscribe to all exceptions thrown by our
 // command and log them using ReactiveUI logging system.
 // If we forget to do this, our application will crush
 // if anything goes wrong in LoadUsers command.
-LoadUsers.ThrownExceptions
+LoadUsers.ThrownExceptions.Subscribe(exception =>
+{
-    .Subscribe(ex => this.Log().WarnException("Error!", ex));
+    this.Log().WarnException("Error!", exception);
+});
 ```

+> **Note** For performance based solutions you can also use the nameof() operator override of ToProperty() which won't use the Expression.
+Read more on ObservableAsPropertyHelper [here](../oaph).

-`ReactiveCommand` guarantees the result of events are delivered to the provided `IScheduler` (which defaults to the main thread scheduler).
+`ReactiveCommand` guarantees the result of events are delivered to the provided `outputScheduler`.
 The executing logic thread safety is the user's responsibility but any result from the logic is guaranteed to arrive on the specified `outputScheduler`.
-In some cases `.ObserveOn(RxApp.MainThreadScheduler)` may be worth using.
+Read more on scheduling [here](#controlling-scheduling).

 # Controlling executability